l232550/l232550/README.md

 ### ☁️ Peace be upon you, I'm Tooba Nadeem
 > *Fueled by curiosity and coffee ☕ — learning every day, from everywhere.*
-> I am a Software Engineering student currently pursuing my BS at FAST National University of Computer and Emerging Sciences (NUCES).
+> a Software Engineering student currently pursuing my BS at FAST National University of Computer and Emerging Sciences (NUCES).
-> I'm passionate about creating meaningful software solutions and contributing to the open-source community.
+> passionate about creating meaningful software solutions and contributing to the open-source community.

 ```javascript